Umm el-Qanatir: Rediscovery

 The existence of a synagogue at the site was first documented in 1884, by Laurence Oliphant and Gottlieb Schumacher.
 Amid ruined walls and large blocks of stone, Oliphant discovered a stone carving of a vulture, a fragment of a cornice, a large triangular slab that he believes was placed on the lintel of the main entrance and fragments of Corinthian capitals.
 The vulture, a well-known motif in ancient Jewish art, particularly in the Golan and Galilee, is visible on a double column and on the front gable of the synagogue and might come from the same workshop as the decorated Torah shrine base from 'En Samsam, another Golan Heights site.

 Reconstruction

-Reconstruction of the synagogue is under way, supervised by Yehoshua Dray and Haim Ben-David of Kinneret Academic College and Bar-Ilan University.
-The project, inaugurated in 2003, uses special high-tech computer technology to code and digitally record the stones.
-Blocks are then labelled with RFID chips and a special crane lifts and inserts them in the correct sequence.
-With the help of this technology, archaeologists believe the synagogue is being restored with great accuracy.
+Reconstruction of the synagogue was completed thanks to Yehoshua Dray and Haim Ben-David of Kinneret Academic College and Bar-Ilan University.
+The project, inaugurated in 2003, used special high-tech computer technology to code and digitally record the stones.
+Blocks were then labelled with RFID chips and a special crane lifted and inserted them in the correct sequence.
+With the help of this technology, the synagogue was restored with great accuracy.